Gilgo Beach serial killings: Investigation

+Charges

+On July 13, 2023, Heuermann was arrested and charged with three counts of first‑degree murder and three counts of second‑degree murder in connection with the deaths of Melissa Barthelemy (24, killed 2009), Megan Waterman (22, killed 2010), and Amber Costello (27, killed 2010).

+In January 2024, Heuermann was charged with the murder of Maureen Brainard‑Barnes, 25, who disappeared in 2007.

-On June 6, 2024, Heuermann was arraigned and charged with the murders of Jessica Taylor and Sandra Costilla.
+On June 6, 2024, Heuermann was arraigned and charged with the murders of Jessica Taylor (20, killed 2003) and Sandra Costilla (28, killed 1993).
 Costilla's murder had not previously been linked to the Gilgo Beach serial killings.
-With this development, the timeline of the case reached back to the early 1990s, much further than previously thought by police.
-In December 2024, Heuermann was indicted for the 2000 murder of Valerie Mack.
-Heuermann has pleaded not guilty on all counts.
+This development extended the timeline of the case back to the early 1990s, much earlier than previously believed by investigators.

-Heuermann has lived much of his life in Massapequa Park on the South Shore of Long Island.
-In an interview on YouTube, Heuermann stated that he had worked in Manhattan since 1987.
-Heuermann lived with his wife and their two children.
-Authorities began to seriously consider Heuermann as a suspect in March 2022 after discovering that a dark green first-generation Chevrolet Avalanche vehicle registered in his name had been linked to one of the killings by a witness.

-According to investigators, Heuermann's cellphone records indicated that he had been in contact with three of the four victims, and an email account linked to him had been used to conduct online searches of the investigation's progress.
-Court records also indicated that he had searched the internet for "sadistic materials, child pornography, [and] images of the victims and their relatives".
-Mitochondrial DNA (mtDNA) testing indicated a potential match between a sample of Heuermann's DNA gleaned from a pizza crust he had discarded and mtDNA isolated from hair found on burlap in which one of the victims was wrapped.
-A potential match to Heuermann's wife was also found when comparing hair found on or near three of the victims to samples taken from bottles found in the trash outside the Heuermann residence.
-Investigators have stated that Heuermann's wife and children were out of the state each time the killings are believed to have occurred.
+Plea and court proceedings

+On April 8, 2026, Heuermann pleaded guilty to the seven murders with which he had been charged (Melissa Barthelemy, Valerie Mack, Jessica Taylor, Megan Waterman, Amber Lynn Costello, Maureen Brainard-Barnes, and Sandra Costilla) and admitted to committing an eighth murder: that of Karen Vergata.
+On June 17, 2026, Heuermann was sentenced to life in prison without the possibility of parole.
+Heuermann was not charged with the disappearance and death of Shannan Gilbert, whose search by investigators led to the discovery of the remains of the Gilgo Beach homicide victims.

 Victims

 Sandra Costilla

 Sandra Costilla was a 28-year-old woman from Trinidad and Tobago who was killed on November 19 or 20 in 1993.
-In December 2024, 31 years after her death, Rex Heuermann was charged with her murder.
-DNA from hairs found on her body matched Heuermann's, according to his indictment.
+In December 2024, 31 years after her death, Heuermann was charged with her murder.
+DNA from hairs found on her body matched Heuermann's.

 Costilla was living in New York City at the time of her disappearance.
-Her body was found in November 1993 by hunters in a wooded area in North Sea, Long Island, approximately 60 miles northeast of Gilgo Beach.
-Costilla is the earliest known victim in the set of murder charges against Heuermann, indicating that he allegedly began killing in the 1990s or earlier, and that he disposed of bodies in locations beyond the Gilgo Beach area.
+Her body was discovered in November 1993 by hunters in a wooded area in North Sea, Long Island, approximately 60 miles northeast of Gilgo Beach.
+She is the earliest known victim included in the murder charges against Heuermann, suggesting that he allegedly began killing in the 1990s or earlier and that he disposed of bodies in locations beyond the Gilgo Beach area.